-Periodontal disease associated with cardiovascular risk in large multicenter studyApril 9th, 2014 in Cardiology /
+Periodontal disease associated with cardiovascular risk in large multicenter studyApril 9, 2014 in Medicine & Health / Cardiology

 Periodontal disorders such as tooth loss and gingivitis have been identified as a potential risk marker for cardiovascular disease in a large study reported today.(1) More than 15,000 patients with chronic coronary heart disease provided information on their dental health, with results showing that indicators of periodontal disease (fewer remaining teeth, gum bleeding) were common in this patient group and associated with numerous cardiovascular and socioeconomic risk factors.